-The Trust became a Registered Charity (No. 510776) in 1981 and a Registered Museum (No. 1202) in 1992.
-The Collection held by the Trust is at present nine historic railway carriages, also three small industrial steam locomotives, and a collection of railway posters and other miscellaneous railway items.
-Richard Gibbon, formerly the Curator of Engineering Collections at the National Railway Museum, is the Trustís Curatorial Adviser.
+The Trust is Charitable Incorporated Organisation No.1156931, Registered in England, and is Registered Museum No. 1202.
+The Collection held by the Trust is at present nine historic railway carriages, also three small industrial steam locomotives, a railbus, and a collection of railway posters and other miscellaneous railway items.

 The Trust owns the Museum of Rail Travel at Ingrow - the first station from Keighley on the Worth Valley Railway.
 By three phases of building work over the

 last twenty years this has developed into a large museum display and associated workshop, and is the Trustís headquarters.
 Although the building is named a "museum", the Trust stresses that it is the Trust as a whole that is a "Museum on the Move", and functions as a Museum anywhere where the Collection can be seen in action or on static display.
 With the third stage of building at Ingrow now completed there are still two locomotives not accommodated in the Museum building.